This post may contain affiliate links.

 Where to Stay Near Galle?

 We can personally recommend a couple of places in and near Galle.
 We got married near Galle, at the Lighthouse Hotel, Galle, an amazing and luxurious Jetwing resort for a Sri Lankan style beach wedding.

 If you’re touring Sri Lanka make sure you take the time to at least explore the fort, old town and surrounding area, it really is a delightful part of Sri Lanka, but then, we love all of this magical country.

 This post on things to do in Galle first appeared on World Travel Family.
-We occasionally include affiliate links on our site where we think they could be of use to you.
-They cost you nothing extra and we make a couple of cents in commission if you use them.
-Thanks!
 Want to go back to our Sri Lanka Travel home page?
 Click here for loads of tips and useful information on visiting Sri Lanka.